Skip to content

 Provide values with Provider and read with use_context.

-from wybthon import Provider, h, use_context
+from wybthon import Provider, component, h, use_context

 from wybthon.context import create_context